 MKT02 - In the second quarter, the number of market stalls occupied by traders on Saturdays increased compared to the same quarter last year.
 However, there was a decline compared to the first quarter, which had an average of 22 market stalls per week.
 This decrease is partly due to M&H Antiques ceasing operations at the Gainsborough market.
 Despite this, overall performance remains above target, strengthened by a supportive event program and four antique traders who registered to continue trading on the Saturday Market.
-As this measure has been above target for two consecutive quarters, it has been removed from the Performance Improvement Plan.
+Whilst performance has improved, this is as a result of the farmers market, so the measure will continue to be included in the Performance Improvement Plan to focus on the regular Saturday market.